1minus1limited/lita-lunch/README.md

 # lita-lunch

-TODO: Add a description of the plugin.
+Picks a lunch destination in Farnham

 ## Installation